ASA logo

 Three Service Systems, Separate Standards, Separate Certification

-Counselor and healing-practitioner pathways are not merged.
-Standards, learning requirements, ethics boundaries, and applicable scenarios are managed independently.
-Culture and exchange programs support adaptation and community connection and do not replace counseling or clinical services.
+Counsellor and healing practitioner pathways are not merged.
+Standards, learning requirements, ethical boundaries, and applicable contexts are managed independently.
+Culture and exchange programs support adaptation and community connection and do not replace counselling or clinical services.

 Target Audience